yext/answers-search-ui/README.md

     render: function(data) {},
     // Optional, a hook for transforming data before it gets sent to render
     transformData: function(data) {},
-    // Optional, invoked when the HTML is mounted to the DOM, TODO: This overrides the library's built-in onMount??
+    // Optional, invoked when the HTML is mounted to the DOM, note, this overrides any built-in onMount function for a component
     onMount: function(data) {},
     // Optional, additional properties to send with every analytics event
     analyticsOptions: {},